Advanced D2K Courses:

 Counts as the Data Science minor capstone, the MDS capstone, an elective capstone for Stat seniors, CAAM seniors, and MECE students as well as an elective for ELEC, COMP, STAT and CAAM undergrads and grads.

 You can register for the course now and a course application and project preference form will be due the first week of classes to determine projects and teams.
-Students who do not meet the course prerequisites may be asked to enroll in DSCI 400.

 Course Meeting: 5:00 PM - 6:30 PM on Mondays & Wednesdays